-Students (especially undergraduates) tend to sell used text-books once they finish a subject and pass their final examination.
+Students (especially undergraduates) tend to sell used textbooks once they finish a subject and pass their final examination.
 I found, with great pleasure, that Engineering Flow and Heat Exchange was not one of those books; seniors use it in their design courses and many graduates keep the book as a reference.
 This is obviously due to the wealth of information in the book and the ease with which the information can be retrieved and used.
 Inclusion of compressible and non-Newtonian fluid flow in the fluid-mechanics section and direct-contact heat exchangers in the heat-exchangers section is a substantial achievement and significantly adds to the usefulness of the text.

-One example of the book's unique approach to explaining a complex concept through humor and straightforward, easy-to-understand language is illustrated by how Professor Levenspiel explains the concept of equivalent average slurry density in the problem "Counting Canaries Italian Style."
+One example of the book's unique approach to explaining a complex concept through humor and straightforward, easyto-understand language is illustrated by how Professor Levenspiel explains the concept of equivalent average slurry density in the problem "Counting Canaries Italian Style."
 The "slurry" consists of canaries flying in the air inside a closed container.
 Measuring the pressure before and after the canaries are airborne, and using the Bernoulli equation, gives the change in density and therefore the number of "particles" (birds).
 Ingenious!

 As already mentioned, the book is divided into a section on fluid mechanics and a section on heat transfer.
 The first part includes basic equations for isothermal flowing systems in Chapter 1, and as an example, flow of incompressible Newtonian fluids in pipes and around solid immersed objects in Chapters 2 and 8, respectively.
-Unlike other similar texts, the theory is kept short and the assumption is that the student has taken a prior course in fluid mechanics.
-It is assumed, for example, that the student is familiar with the concept of the Fanning friction factor.

-Chapters 3 and 4 address compressible flow of gases (through material taken mostly from thermodynamics) and low pressure, "molecular" flows.
-Here the concept of "molecular slip" is introduced.
+Unlike other similar Chapters 3 and 4 address compressible flow of gases (through material taken mostly from thermodynamics) and low pressure, "molecular" flows.
+The concept of "molecular slip" is introduced here.